robcarver17/pysystemtrade/docs/production.md

 ##### Lock/unlock order

 There is a 'lock' in the order database, basically an explicit flag preventing the order from being modified.
 Certain operations which span multiple data tables will impose locks first so the commit does not partially fail (I'm using noSQL so there is no explicit cross table commit available).
 If operations fail mid lock they will usually try and fall back and remove locks, but this doesn't always work out.
-So it sometimes neccessary to manually unlock orders, and for symmettry manually lock them.
+So it sometimes necessary to manually unlock orders, and for symmettry manually lock them.

 ##### Lock/unlock instrument code